SanchezAngel16/blog-app/README.md

-# Simple Firebase blog App using React and React Redux as state manager
+# Simple Firebase blog App

-Simple blog app that allows to create users and write simple articles with a title, content text and an image (pendent).
+Simple firebase blog app using React and React Redux as state manager.
+It allows to create users and write simple articles with a title, content text and an image (pendent).

 <!-- # Getting Started with Create React App